OmerElshrief/LLM-MeasurementsParser/readme.md

 2- Transform the chunks of text into embedding using OpenAI embedding model and store the vectors in a Vector Database (Langchain).
 3- Use the retriever to retrieve the chunks that are related to the problem and pass it with the prompt to the LLM.

+## Output format

+* Output format is challenging, We can craft our prompts to be explicit about the output format, but there is no guarantee that the outputs will always follow this format.
+That s why I preferred using custom formatter.
+* For each prediction, the prediction is first parsed using json loader, if failed due to bad output format, it is added to bad json list for further processing.
+* Data with bad output format (corrupted JSON) are sent again to the LLM to correct the JSON format.

 ## Examples and Demos

 **Full Example.ipynb** Notebook contain a full pipeline example with discussion and results.